7.6 SOLID Principles

 class User {

-String name, email;
+String email;

-void saveToDatabase() { /* DB logic */ }
+void saveToDatabase() { /* DB logic */ } // DB responsibility

-String formatUserInfo() { return name + " <" + email + ">"; }
+String formatUserInfo() { return name + " <" + email + ">"; } // format responsibility

 }

-class UserFormatter { String format(User u) { return u.name + " <" + u.email + ">"; } }
+String format(User user) { return user.name + " <" + user.email + ">"; }

 O - Open/Closed Principle

-"Open for extension, closed for modification."
+"Software entities should be open for extension, but closed for modification."

 class DiscountCalculator {

-double calculate(String type, double price) {
+double calculateDiscount(String type, double price) {

 if (type.equals("VIP")) return price * 0.2;